Study Abroad Information for Parents

 - All students are required to attend a mandatory Pre-Departure Orientation prior to departure.
 The date and location of the Orientation will be communicated to your student well in advance so that they can plan to attend.
 During the Orientation, the Study Abroad Coordinator, Faculty/Staff Program Leaders, other LIM College administrators will provide information on safety precautions that your student should take while abroad.
 It is your student’s responsibility to understand these measures and to set up a time to meet individually with the Study Abroad Coordinator if they have any questions.

-- The Study Abroad Coordinator and other LIM College administrators closely monitor the Department of State’s alerts and warnings regarding travel for US citizens abroad, as well as the advice provided by International SOS.
+- The Study Abroad Coordinator and other LIM College administrators closely monitor the Department of State’s alerts regarding travel for US citizens abroad, as well as the advice provided by International SOS.
 Any program that is deemed unsafe by the College administration will be immediately cancelled and students will be assisted with making plans to return home.

 - In the event of an emergency, your student should do the following: